Plymouth: Climate

 Plymouth has a moderated temperate oceanic climate (Köppen Cfb) which is wetter and milder than the rest of England.
 This means a wide range of exotic plants, palm trees, and yuccas can be cultivated.
 The annual mean high temperature is approximately 14 °C. Due to the moderating effect of the sea and the south-westerly location, the climate is among the mildest of British cities, and one of the warmest UK cities in winter.
 The coldest month of February is similarly moderate, having mild mean minimum temperatures between 3 and 4 °C. Snow usually falls in small amounts but a noteworthy recent exception was the period of the European winter storms of 2009–10 which, in early January 2010, covered Plymouth in at least 1 in of snow; more on higher ground.
 Another notable event was the 8 in of snowfall between 17 and 19 December 2010 – though only 2 in would lie at any one time due to melting.
 Over the 1961–1990 period, annual snowfall accumulation averaged less than 7 cm per year.

 South West England has a favoured location when the Azores High pressure area extends north-eastwards towards the UK, particularly in summer.
 Coastal areas have average annual sunshine totals over 1,600 hours.

 Owing to its geographic location, rainfall tends to be associated with Atlantic depressions or with convection and is more frequent and heavier than in London and southeast England.
 The Atlantic depressions are more vigorous in autumn and winter and most of the rain which falls in those seasons in the south-west is from this source.
 Average annual rainfall is around 980 mm.
 November to March have the highest mean wind speeds, with June to August having the lightest winds.
 The predominant wind direction is from the south-west.

 Typically, the warmest day of the year (1971–2000) will achieve a temperature of 28.6 °C, although in July 2022 the temperature reached 33.9 C, the site record.
 On average, 4.25 days of the year will report a maximum temperature of 25.1 °C or above.
 During the winter half of the year, the coldest night will typically fall to -4.1 °C although in January 1979 the temperature fell to -8.8 °C. Typically, 18.6 nights of the year will register an air frost.

 Education

-There are three universities based in Plymouth, the University of Plymouth, the University of St Mark & St John, and the Arts University Plymouth.
+There are three universities based in Plymouth, the University of Plymouth, Plymouth Marjon University and the Arts University Plymouth.